Depression And Mental Health: How To Stop Feeling Hopeless

 How to stop feeling hopeless

 When we experience depression, our brains can often lie to us and make the entirety of the world seem darker than it truly is or needs to be.
-Although the world can be a dark place and sadness can be a natural part of life, falling into black and white thinking or believing that it’s all bad and can’t get better can be both untrue and unhelpful.
+Although the world can be a dark place and sadness can be a natural part of life, falling into black-and-white thinking or believing that it’s all bad and can’t get better can be both untrue and unhelpful.
 One way to combat feelings of depression or feelings of hopelessness, therefore, is to reframe our thoughts using a component of cognitive-behavioral therapy called cognitive restructuring.

 When working on cognitive restructuring, one of the most critical steps to take may be to question your hopelessness.
-Depression hopelessness can drag you down deeper if you don’t question it.
-Look at it as objectively and logically as you can; if your friend felt how you did, would you believe them to be hopeless, or would you believe that they can get to a better place?
+Depression and hopelessness can drag you down deeper if you don’t question it.
+Look at it as objectively and logically as you can; if your friends felt how you did, would you believe them to be hopeless, or would you believe that they could get to a better place?
 Would you want them to feel better?
 Assuming that the answer is yes, can you apply that same compassion to yourself?

 Putting yourself in a friend’s shoes can be a great trick for looking at things objectively; when we remove ourselves from the equation, it can make it easier to look at things without as much personal bias.
 Ultimately, the goal is to apply the same thing to yourself, and over time, the work you do to reframe your thoughts can seriously pay off.